reallyinsane/mathan-dependency-updates-sonar-plugin/README.md

 The plugin keeps track of the following statistics:

-* Total number of dependencies with incremental updates available
+* Total number of dependencies with patches available (incremental updates)
-* Total number of dependencies with minor updates available
+* Total number of dependencies with upgrades available (minor and major updates)
-* Total number of dependencies with major updates available
+* Total number of patches missed

-As there can be incremental, minor and major updates available for a dependency at the same time, a single dependency can be included in none, one or multiple of the metrics.
+* Total number of upgrades missed

 ## Installation